 Link to section 'Overview of Bell' of 'Overview of Bell' Overview of Bell

-New with Bell is that access is being offered on the basis of each 64-core Rome processor, or a half-node share.
+Bell access is offered on the basis of each 64-core Rome processor, or a half-node share.
 To purchase access to Bell today, go to the Cluster Access Purchase page.
-Please subscribe to our Community Cluster Program Mailing List to stay informed on the latest purchasing developments or contact us via email at firstname.lastname@example.org if you have any questions.
+Please subscribe to our Community Cluster Program Mailing List to stay informed on the latest purchasing developments or contact us via email at email@example.com if you have any questions.

 Link to section 'Bell Namesake' of 'Overview of Bell' Bell Namesake

 Bell is named in honor of Clara Bell Sessions, minority advocate and Professor and Director of Continuing Education of Nursing.
-More information about her life and impact on Purdue is available in an ITaP Biography of Bell.
+More information about her life and impact on Purdue is available in a Biography of Bell.

 Link to section 'Bell Specifications' of 'Overview of Bell' Bell Specifications